 I have time think about an objective for this trip.
 What is my objective this trip?
 That's a tough question to answer.
 There are many objectives this year.
 The first is to notice differences from the first Tokyo trip to this Tokyo trip.
 Another objective is, of course, search for more Hello Kitty.
 Since this course is cross-listed as a business course, I want to compare business practices of Japan to the business practices at home (and also the rest of the US).

-p.
+After everyone has their cell phones, it's time to head out to catch the limo bus.
+I remember this part of every trip.
 We have a long ride ahead of us.
 The next bus is at 1:25 PM and it's a little after 1:00 PM.
 There isn't much time till the bus arrives.
 Jayson tells everyone to get something from the convenience stand in the terminal.
 I decide not to because there isn't anyone to watch the bags, also the bus was coming soon.

 In Japan, 1:25 PM means 1:25 PM.
 We cannot be on Hawaii time.
 The bus doesn't wait for anyone.
 Sure enough, when everyone is in the terminal, one of the workers comes up to me asking for our tickets.
 I have to tell him that I don't have any right now.
 He asks where we are going and how many pieces of luggage are there.
 This year there wasn't much time to get adjusted to switching on my Japanese skills.
 I could only answer where we were going.
 I didn't know whose suitcases were whose.

+I force myself not to fall asleep since I want to adjust to the time difference.
+To think we jumped into the future in just 8 hours.
 We left Hawaii at 9:00 AM Tuesday and 8 hours later we are in Japan and it's 1:30 PM Wednesday.
 I try to observe Scott since it is first time in Japan.
 All he wants me to do is take lots of pictures while he listens to his ipod.
 I think we went a different way to Tokyo.
 There were places that I don't remember seeing the first time in Tokyo.
 Maybe I wasn't paying much attention last time because I was feeling overwhelmed of leaving Hawaii for the first time by myself.

 Free time in the hotel, yay!
 Time to relax a little.
 I need a snack.
 At least I know that there is a 7 Eleven across the street.
 I think Scott is trying to get adjusted to his surroundings.
 As we walk across the street I notice him looking at all the buildings.
 I think he's trying to remember familiar locations, just in case we get lost.
 7 Eleven never changes.
 When you walk in, you hear いらっしゃいませ(Irasshaimase).
 First thing I go for, おむすび (omusubi).
-Of course, Sco
+Of course, Scott asks me what each one says.
+So sad, a Japanese boy that doesn't understand Japanese; plus he has taken Japanese in high school.

 It didn't take too long to get everything and get back to the hotel.
 That's what I like about Japan.
 Everything is so efficient and fast paced.
-Sometimes when you think a l
+Sometimes when you think a lot of time has gone by, it's only because you are moving so fast.
+At least this gives me more time to get ready for the banquet with the Meiji Gakuin students.

 As we wait in the lobby for the Meiji Gakuin students to meet with us, I wonder if anyone from the first trip will be there.
 Jayson says that Vince is going to join us.
 I haven't seen him since the first trip.
 Last year Yoko and Jayson told me that Vince was going to school in Tokyo.
 I was shocked when I saw him.
 He looks Japanese.
-He has his hair dyed with his Japanese fashio
+He has his hair dyed with his Japanese fashion.
+He also can talk a lot better and uses Japanese gestures when he talks.

 Time to get on the train.
 It's rush hour so the station is packed with people.
 This year we have to be pushed into the train to actually fit.
 I don't remember Shinagawa station being this busy the first year.
 I have to keep track of at least 4 people to make sure no one is left behind.
 I don't see anyone crying this year.
 That's a good sign.
 Time to work out my core muscles on the train.
 It's easy to get my balance on train since I still remember how it feels.

 We tour Ginza before heading to Watami to meet the rest of the Meiji Gakuin students.
 I'm happy that we have more time to see Ginza this year.
-The first year we just walked to W
+The first year we just walked to Watami and breezed by the shops and buildings in Ginza.

 On the way, we find a gold statue of Hello Kitty.
 It's amazing where you find Hello Kitty in Japan.
 This statue was in a florist shop.
 I think the owner was looking at us and thinking "gaijin."